Are Phuket Beaches the most beautiful in South East Asia?

 Located on the northwest coast of Phuket Bang Tao Beach has both residential and many commercial buildings mostly catering to the tourist industry.
 The beach has a long stretch of white sand that is perfect for sunbathing, swimming in the sea or just walking along enjoying the views.

-The Laguna properties are one of Bang Tao Beach’s most popular attractions with its multi-use properties of Angsana Hotel and residential lets, and the Xana Beach club boasting an infinity pool water sports and a great restaurant, right on the beach.
-The Laguna hotels have fitness centres, restaurant and spa facilities and Laguna is home to the annual Laguna International Marathon and in December the Laguna Triathlon.
+The Laguna properties are one of Bang Tao Beach’s most popular attractions with its multi-use properties of Angsana Hotel with residential accommodation, the five star Xana Beach club boasting an infinity pool water sports, a great restaurant, right on the beach.
+The Laguna hotels have fitness centres, restaurants, spa facilities, a watersports centre with plenty for the family to do.
+Laguna is home to the annual Laguna International Marathon then every December the Laguna Triathlon.

 To the south is the infamous Catch Beach club offering visitors an oasis from all their stresses with its beautiful and stylish bar areas and one of the best beach clubs on the island. whilst Dream Beach Club to the north towards the end of the beach is again an oasis featuring a stunning infinity pool that overlooks the ocean.
 Without a doubt, if you visit Bang Tao you will agree this is one of the best beaches on the island.